Léo Cittadini: Athletico Paranaense

 On 7 December 2018, Cittadini signed a three-year contract with Athletico Paranaense, effective as of the following 1 January.
 Under manager Tiago Nunes, he became an important unit in the club's midfield, scoring a career-best six goals in the season.

+Bahia

+On 28 July 2023, Cittadini signed for Bahia on a two-year contract with the option of a further year.

+Shanghai Port (loan)

+On 27 February 2024, Cittadini joined Chinese Super League club Shanghai Port on loan.